How to Paint Rocks for Beginners

 If you are planning to keep your rocks outside, then you might be wondering how to waterproof painted rocks ?

 Whether you’re painting rocks for your garden or around your neighborhood for the kindness rock project (see below), you will want to seal your painted design with an appropriate sealer or clear coat.
-This will make sure your design doesn’t fade and can resist moisture.
+This will make sure your painted design doesn’t chip, scratch-off or fade and can resist moisture.

 Rock Painting Ideas – Things to Paint on Rocks